OctopusDeploy/People/Software-Engineering/L5-Principal-Software-Engineer.md

 ## 🌱 Teaching and Mentoring

 - I am an expert mentor and teacher.
+- I am curious, listen, and encourage healthy debate.
+- I allow myself to be persuaded by great ideas.
 - I create clarity by communicating complex things in simple and accessible ways.
 - I understand my broadest impact comes from empowering those around me.
 - I am an expert at designing and reviewing software architecture and code.
 - I help teams and individuals understand our technical strategy, how it connects to our product strategy, and the things we are doing to progress it.
 - I regularly provide training and support for new methods, tools, and patterns.
+- I actively share knowledge relevant to multiple teams.
 - I collaborate with managers and lead software engineers to identify and find ways to fill any gaps in technical skills required in my teams.
-- I am curious, listen, and encourage healthy debate.
-- I allow myself to be persuaded by great ideas.

 <details>
 <summary>Examples</summary>